GOP draft health care bill cuts Medicaid, insurance subsidies

 The measure also also creates state-based high risk pools for people who don't have access to insurance.
 The federal government would start in 2018 providing $15 billion to help fund the high risk pools, but the number decreases to $10 billion by 2020 and beyond.

-And the legislation would greatly expands the use of Health Savings Accounts, a tax deductible way to purchase health insurance, which has become a top Republican priority.
+And the legislation would greatly expand the use of Health Savings Accounts, a tax deductible way to purchase health insurance, which has become a top Republican priority.

 The measure does not directly get rid of the individual and employer mandate to purchase and provide health care, but it zeroes out the penalty, making violation of the mandate non-enforceable.